SEA-ARMi/SEA-ARMi.github.io/research/protocol-main.md

 author: niar-rose
 tags: protocol
 ---
+#Collaborator To-Do List

-This is the summary of the collaborator role for FAILSAFE Project.
+This is a summary of the collaborator's role in the FAILSAFE Project under the SEA-ARMi seed corn grant.
   {%
   include figure.html
   image="images/protocol/pro1sum.png"